zeroblu3/2009Scape/README.md

 - Click `File` > `Project Structure` > `Modules` > `RS-2009` > `Paths` > `Inherit project compile output path`
   - Hit `OK`
 - Click `File` > `Project Structure` > `Project` > Change the Project Compiler Output to the folder where the project exists on your computer
+- In the bottom right of IntelliJ, where it specifies the branch, **make sure you are developing on the development branch.**

 ## Step 3: Setting up the Database
 Since this portion of the guide is operating-system specific, you will either need basic database knowledge or a bit of help.
 Below are the things that need to be configured.